juliomrqz/statusfy/docs/config/README.md

 }
 ```

-To know the list of options you can give to head, take a look at [vue-meta documentation](https://github.com/declandewet/vue-meta#recognized-metainfo-properties).
+To know the list of options you can give to the head, take a look at [vue-meta documentation](https://github.com/declandewet/vue-meta#recognized-metainfo-properties).